mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 The default value for `volumeType` is `"empty"`.
 However, to access deployable archives, you must set it to either `"nfs"` or `"azurefileshare"`.

 ### Install Helm Chart
 The Helm chart for MATLAB Production Server is located in the repository in `/releases/<release_number>/matlab-prodserver`.
 Use the [helm install](https://helm.sh/docs/helm/helm_install/) command to install the Helm chart for the MATLAB Production Server release that you want to deploy.
 It is recommended that you install the chart in a separate Kubernetes namespace.
-For more information about Kubernetes namespaces, see the Kuberenets documentation [Share a Cluster with Namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/).
+For more information about Kubernetes namespaces, see the Kubernetes documentation [Share a Cluster with Namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/).

-To install the chart, you must set parameters that state your agreemenent to the MathWorks cloud reference architecture license and specify the address of the network license manager.
+To install the chart, you must set parameters that state your agreement to the MathWorks cloud reference architecture license and specify the address of the network license manager.
 You can set the parameters either in the `values.yaml` file in the chart or when running `helm install`.

 - To accept the license terms, set the `global.agreeToLicense` parameter to `Yes`.
 - To specify the address of the license server, set the `global.licenseServer` parameter in the format `port_number@host`.